PURCELL’S FIRM SILENT ON MISSING MILLIONS

 The “Little Case from Leiper’s Fork” just got bigger.
 Millions bigger.

 More than $2 million in assets are missing from the accountings produced by the Nashville based law firm of Farmer, Purcell Lassiter and White.
 (The firm was previously known as Lassiter, Tidwell, Davis, Keller and Hogan.)

 The discovery was made after a multi-year legal battle forced the firm to deliver the accounting and legal records of an estate.
 Records that they hid from their own clients.

-Woody and Nancy Darken had moved to Nashville in the early 1990’s to be close to their son Eric, a musician.
-The couple met attorney Bill Lassiter and Lassiter introduced them to his firm’s tax and estate-planning expert, Randle S. Davis.
+Woody and Nancy Darken moved to Nashville in the early 1990’s to be close to their son, a professional musician.
+They met attorney Bill Lassiter and Lassiter in turn introduced them to his firm’s tax and estate-planning expert, Randle S. Davis.

-Trial testimony details that when the trustees asked for their late father’s legal and financial files, the executrix refused.
-When they asked Lassiter’s firm for their late father’s legal and financial files, they, too, refused to provide them.
+But “Miss Cherry Lane” wanted more money than she had agreed to in her pre-nuptial.
+So when the trustees asked for their late father’s legal and financial records, the executrix instead hid them.
+When they asked Lassiter’s firm for their late father’s legal and financial files the firm also concealed the documents they had on file.

 For more information on “substitution fraud” in this case, click here: